raspberrypilearning/raspberry-pi-zero-time-lapse-cam/learn.md

 By creating the timelapse camera with your Raspberry Pi Zero you will learn:

-- How to set up a Raspberry Pi camera
+- How to set up a Raspberry Pi camera board
 - How to take pictures automatically
-- Controlling GPIO pins on the Raspberry Pi Zero
+- How to control GPIO pins on the Raspberry Pi Zero
-- Setting up a script to run automatically on boot
+- How to set up a script to run automatically on boot